Financial-Times/o-fonts/MIGRATION.md

 +));
 ```

 The Sass mixin `oFontsSource` and function `oFontsUseAsset` have been removed.
-If you are unable to included your font with `oFonts` please contact the Origami team/
+If you are unable to included your font with `oFonts` please contact the Origami team.

 ### Migrating from v2 to v3